 As far as safety is concerned you may find yourself feeling more or less safe than the place you call home.
 The difference in Southeast Asia is that you are a foreigner.
 You stick out like a sore thumb.
 It doesn’t matter where you’re from, it doesn’t matter what color you are, how privileged or not you think you are, or what you do.
 The best thing you can do is use caution.
 Crime is not much different in SEA than it is anywhere else.
 You’re probably just more of a target than you’re used to being.

 With that said, the two most common dangers to watch out for are roofies and theft.
-Health and general hygiene safety will be covered in part four of this series.
+Health and general hygiene safety will be covered in parts three and four of this series.

 Men and women alike are just as vulnerable.
 When at a bar or restaurant the best thing you can do is to refrain from imbibing any drinks that you cannot open yourself.
 Do not accept uncovered drinks from anyone and that includes the bartender.

 There may be times when you feel so at home that you might leave your purse on the chair while using the toilet or keep your items splayed out on your bed in a dorm room.
 Do not forget that not all other travelers may have good intentions.

 Though there is a lot of material about pick-pocketing and specifically about children pick-pocketing many experienced travelers will tell you to be more concerned about scooter drivers snatching items.
 And not just off of your body.
 Thieves will also drive close to Tuk Tuks and grab backpacks off of the floor or the back of the vehicle.
 Phnom Penh, Cambodia is a destination that has a high rate of theft by scooter.

 Here are some tips to reduce your chance of being the victim of theft :